snowplow-archive/snowplow.github.com/analytics/snowplow-data-storage.md

 * Amazon Redshift is a fully-managed service
 * Amazon Redshift scales up to handle Petabytes of data
-* Redshift clusters can be scaled up over time: Amazon makes it easy to add nodes
+* Redshift clusters can be scaled up over time: Amazon makes it easy to add and remove nodes
 * A wide range of analytics tools can be plugged directly into Redshift via well-supported PostgreSQL JDBC and ODBC drivers.
 (E.g. it works particularly well with [Looker][looker], [ChartIO][chartio] and [Tableau][tableau], for example.)
 * Redshift supports a broad set of SQL functionality
 * Redshift is highly cost effective: costing as little as $1000 per TB per year